Scoredx/simpleTicket/README.md

 ﻿Simple ticketing system for my non-technical collegues.

-All you need to do is to add your Firebase config.ts file.
+All you need to do is adding your Firebase config.ts file.

 Launching in VS Code with Webpack
 1. npm i